Sears Island: Uses

 Visitors can drive out to the end of the causeway, and despite the presence of a road traveling down the center of the island to the southern tip, they may not actually drive on the island itself, as it is blocked off by large concrete blocks and fencing.
 Visitors however, may walk, hike, bike, and explore the island, by the road — approximately1 mi long — which has views of Penobscot Bay, Cape Rosier/Castine, and Islesboro Island), and by the many walking trails that zig-zag their way around the island.
 Beaches surround the perimeter of the island.
+Friends of Sears Island is a comprehensive source of information about the Island.